-- the growth coefficient varied with flow regime (period); - the growth coefficient varied randomly with year; and, - observed growth (change in length) was normally distributed.
+- the asymptotic size was constant; - the growth coefficient varied with flow regime (period); - the growth coefficient varied randomly with year; and - observed growth (change in length) was normally distributed.

 Plots of annual growth show the mean estimate of annual growth for a 500 mm FL Bull Trout, a 250 mm FL Mountain Whitefish, or a 300 mm FL Rainbow Trout.
 These fork lengths were selected as representative examples to illustrate changes in fork length over time for a standard size fish.